US urges citizens to leave Haiti amid deepening turmoil | Health

 In addition, Le Nouvelliste newspaper recently reported that truck drivers have been kidnapped and fuel trucks hijacked.

-“As tensions and armed conflict escalate in Haiti's capital, shortages of fuel, public transportation and drinking water are putting medical facilities and patients at risk,” the aid group said.
-“Nearly all public and private health facilities in Port-au-Prince have stopped or limited admissions to only acute cases or closed their doors due to similar problems.”
-The aid group said that one patient with respiratory distress was recently refused at four different medical centers because the lack of fuel forced them to halt admissions.
+''As tensions and armed conflict escalate in Haiti's capital, shortages of fuel, public transportation and drinking water are putting medical facilities and patients at risk,'' the aid group said. ''Nearly all public and private health facilities in Port-au-Prince have stopped or limited admissions to only acute cases or closed their doors due to similar problems.''
+The aid group said that one patient with respiratory distress was recently refused at four different medical centres because the lack of fuel forced them to halt admissions.
 A fifth facility took her in, officials said.

 Doctors Without Borders also said that the lack of fuel is preventing staff from reaching the hospital because of the scarcity of public transportation.
 It's a problem seen elsewhere, with parents unable to send their children to school and some employees unable to go to work.

-The situation also has led to a spike in food prices in a country of more than 11 million people where more than 60% of the population makes less than $2 a day.
-Meanwhile, a gallon of gasoline, when available, currently costs $15.
+The situation also has led to a spike in food prices in a country of more than 11 million people where more than 60 per cent of the population makes less than USD 2 a day.
+Meanwhile, a gallon of gasoline, when available, currently costs USD 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)